 Desperate to stop Samson, five Philistine leaders decide to employ the services of a harlot named Delilah to discover how to render him powerless (Judges 16:4 - 5).
 His lust and weakness for women, coupled with her persistence, pays off.
 She learns from him that the source of his power is his dedicated service to God symbolized by his unshaved head (verse 17).

 Delilah, as Samson sleeps, has his hair shaved off and, with his Nazarite vow now broken, he loses his superhuman strength.
 The brutal Philistines take him prisoner, gouge out his eyes, bind him and force him to grind in prison (verses 18 - 21).

-Samson's last act is to call upon God to strengthen him, one last time, so that the Philistines may be judged for what they have done to him.
+The last act of Samson is to call upon God to strengthen him, one last time, so that the Philistines may be judged for what they have done to him.
 Standing with outstretched arms against the main supporting pillars of a pagan temple dedicated to Dagon, he pushes with all his might and causes the entire building to collapse!
 Not only does he kill himself, but also at least 3,000 Philistines AND their leaders (Judges 16:26 - 30).